bit4mind/anon-service/README.md

 ```

 ### Important:
-If something goes wrong or you just want to update the script, first remove all
+If you want to update the script, first remove all files and settings using the
-files and settings using the appropriate option in the same script.
+appropriate option in the same script.
 Note:
 If you install the script to start automatically at boot, be aware that the service
 will start with a small delay after the host has established the connection to the